 - And more!

-Every piece of the guidelines in this article is based on people's real experience of being left to survive on a desert island with none in the world to help them.
-Lost for the world, far away from their hometown, they managed to return to reality and are eager to share their fantastic stories of survival to help those who might find themselves in that kind of situation.
+Every piece of the guidelines in this article is based on people’s real experience of being left to survive on a desert island with none in the world to help them.
+Lost for the world, far away from their hometown, they managed to return to reality and are eager to share their fantastic stories of survival to help those who might find themselves in that kind of situation one day.
 Read our survival guide to find out more about the essential things to do if you find yourself on a desert island.
 These actions can save your life and are necessary to know to maximize your survival odds and make your stay on the island a more pleasant experience.

 2. Salvage all you can